How to Write a Coding Bootcamp Resume That Will Get You Hired

 Then, you should explain your transferable soft skills and previous work experience.
 Be as concise as possible.
 You may be tempted to write your life story here, but you have a cover letter (and hopefully, an interview) to convey more relevant details.

-Your entire summary section might be four-five sentences and look something like this:
+Your entire summary section should be around four to five sentences.
+It could look something like this:

-You don’t need to explain the entire project—just the highlights of what you did (vs. what the program you created does).
+You don’t need to explain the entire project.
+Just share the highlights of what you did (vs. what the program you created does).

 - Created an interactive To-Do List app that helps users sort tasks into categories and then prioritize them into day, week, month schedules; used HTML, CSS, and JS React